 On a single page, you'll find the Scout Oath, the Scout Law, the Cub Scout motto, the Outdoor Code, the Leave No Trace Principles for Kids, and the Scout slogan.
 You can print the page and cut it so that you have individual cards for each of these.

 The printable Cub Scout cards are a fun way to learn some of the things they need to know to earn their Bobcat rank.
-The other boys can use them to review their Cub Scout basics.
+The other Scouts can use them to review their Cub Scout basics.

-We say the Scout Oath and Scout Law at every meeting, and these cards will be very handy for our younger boys who don’t have to memorize them until they are a bit older.
+We say the Scout Oath and Scout Law at every meeting, and these cards will be very handy for our younger Scouts who don't have to memorize them until they are a bit older.

 The Cub Scouts need to memorize the Outdoor Code and the Leave No Trace Principles for Kids when they're working on the Webelos Walkabout adventure, and they have to recite it from memory again for the Arrow of Light Scouting Adventure and Camper.
 The Scout Oath and the Scout Law must be memorized for the Arrow of Light Scouting Adventure.

-We handed these out at our Rocket Academy, but I need to make some more because we’ve had a lot more boys join since then.
-That’s a GREAT problem to have, isn’t it? 🙂
+We handed these out at our Rocket Academy, but I need to make some more because we've had a lot more Scouts join since then.
+That's a GREAT problem to have, isn't it? 🙂

 CountryDaisee, the woman who created the Cub Scout cards, offered some great suggestions for the cards, and I followed her advice.